esp-rs/rust-build/README.md

 ```
 > Run `./install-rust-toolchain.sh --help` for more information about arguments.

-Export variables displayed at the end of the script.
+Export variables are displayed at the end of the script.

 ### Windows x64

 Following instructions are specific for ESP32 and ESP32-S series based on Xtensa architecture.

-Instructions for ESP-C series based on RISC-V architecture are described in document for [ESP32-C3](esp32-c3).
+Instructions for ESP-C series based on RISC-V architecture are described  in [RiscV section](#riscv-installation).

 #### Prerequisites